tinacms/tina.io/content/guides/tina-cloud/existing-site/content-modelling.md

 mkdir .tina && touch .tina/schema.ts
 ```

-This schema will need to include each of the fields that are in our \_posts files.
+This schema needs to include each of the fields that are in our `\_posts` files.
 In .tina/schema.ts, copy/paste the following:

 ```jsx,copy